SCIM is a specification to add and remove users and groups using a standard protocol.

 $ref attribute pointing to the SCIM identifier of that group.

-There are a number of supported operations.
+In the standards-based SCIM API, there are a number of supported operations.
 As you’d expect, CRUDL is supported for each resource, and the API is broadly RESTful:

 Create, which uses the HTTP